Urban-Meteorology-Reading/SUEWS-Docs/docs/source/index.rst

   .. epigraph::

-    For notable changes in this version, see :ref:`new_latest`.
+    Overview of changes in this version, see :ref:`new_latest`.
-    If such changes have impacts on your existing simulation, please read parts related to your simulation files under influence and make necessary changes to adapt them for the new version.
+    If these changes impacts your existing simulations, please see appropriate parts of the manual.
+It may be necessary to adapt some of your input files for for the current version.

     .. tip::